-This small park totals 4.67 acres and is located in the Austin community.
+This small park totals 4.67 acres and is located in the Austin Community Area.
 The park features a water feature and a playground that was renovated in Summer 2016 as part of Mayor Emanuel’s Chicago Plays!
 Program.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Austin Town Hall Park.

-In 1865, Henry W. Austin (1828-1889) purchased 280 acres of poorly-drained prairie land in Cicero Township.
+In 1865, Henry W. Austin (1828-1889) purchased 280 acres of poorly drained prairie land in Cicero Township.
 Within the next few years, Austin subdivided the area, laid out streets, and planted trees, calling the new development Austinville.
-Twenty years later, in December 1885, Henry Austin and his wife Martha donated three large lots in what was by then the Town of Cicero for use as a public park.
+Twenty years later, in December 1885, Henry Austin and his wife Martha donated three large lots to the Town of Cicero for use as a public park.

-The city transferred Austin Park to the Chicago Park District in 1959.
-By this time, the lagoon had deteriorated, and the park district soon filled in the eastern section.
-At the lagoon's west end, the park district transformed the boys' and girls' wading pools into a wading pool and spray pool, and constructed a new changing facility.
-In 1992, the park district installed the first soft surface playground where the eastern portion of the lagoon once lay.
+The City transferred Austin Park to the Chicago Park District in 1957 pursuant to the Chicago Park and City Exchange of Functions Act.
+By this time, the lagoon had deteriorated, and the Park District soon filled in the eastern section.
+At the lagoon's west end, the Park District transformed the boys' and girls' wading pools into a wading pool and spray pool, and constructed a new changing facility.
+In 1992, the Park District installed the first soft surface playground where the eastern portion of the lagoon once lay.